IFCA-Advanced-Computing/imgsync/README.md

-# Image Synchronization tool
+# OpenStack Glance Image Synchronization tool

-This application will download images from the distribution repository, and upload them to glance.
+This application will download images from the official distribution repository, and upload them to OpenStack Glance.
+It is possible to define custom properties and prefixes for all the synced images.

 ## Available distribution repositories